-If you are wondering what brain fog is, it’s basically just the opposite of when you feel calm, optimistic, level-headed and motivated.
-It’s understandable why it can rob one of happiness and inspiration, increasing the likelihood of depression and anxiety.
-Even the medical fraternity has not recognized this ‘condition’ as a real, specific health condition – in medical literature; brain fog is usually described as a ‘mild cognitive impairment’.
-And coffee doesn’t help!
+If you are wondering what brain fog is, it’s basically just the opposite of when you feel calm, optimistic, level-headed If you’re wondering what brain fog is, it’s simply the polar opposite of when you’re calm, optimistic, level-headed and driven.
+It’s easy to see why it might take away one’s pleasure and inspiration, which raises the risk of sadness and anxiety.
+Even the medical community has yet to accept this “condition” as a genuine, unique health issue in medical literature; brain fog is frequently referred to as a “mild cognitive impairment.”
+And Coffee, does not assist!

-There are many medical conditions that could be the reason for brain fog, so it’s a good idea to discuss your symptoms with your doctor.
-If your doctor says that your brain fog is because you are anxious and there is no medical cause to contend with, that’s a relief.
-These diseases or conditions are associated with brain fog:
+There are a variety of medical issues that might cause brain fog, so it’s a good idea to discuss your symptoms with your doctor.
+If your doctor determines that your cognitive fog is due to anxiety and there is no underlying medical reason for concern, this is excellent news.
+The following diseases or situations contribute to cognitive fog:

-Let’s have a good look at some reasons why you suffer from brain fog
+Let’s take a look at some of the reasons why you might be suffering from brain fog.

 - Chronic fatigue syndrome